diliscia/stm_accessibilty_review/README.md

 - The current project analyze the availability of accessibility in the STM system.
 - The actual analysis involves boarding accessibility in the Metro Stations, Bus Stops and Bus Units.
 - The goal is to provide a more detailed approximation about the global access in the STM for people with mobility limitation, including people using wheelchairs and parents with kids that require strollers.
 This accesibility is also helful for users with bikes who need plublic transport to complete of their full journey.
 - Accodringto the STM "[All vehicles are wheelchair accessible]((https://www.stm.info/en/access/using-public-transit-wheelchair)), with the exception of minibuses operated on Navette Or shuttles and the 212 - Sainte-Anne line.".
-Howver based on the `schedule for buses with ramp at the front` is possible to guess that not all of them have the complete ideal equipment.
+However based on the `schedule for buses with ramp at the front` is possible to guess that not all of them have the complete ideal equipment.
 - At the [bottom of this readme](https://github.com/diliscia/stm_accessibilty_review/blob/main/README.md#stm-accessibilty-review-metodology-notes), more details about the methodology used.

 ---